Nils Personne: Career

 Personne was commissioned as an officer in the Swedish Air Force on 20 April 1940 with the rank of second lieutenant.
 Personne served within the Västmanland Wing (F 1) from 1940 to 1945, flying the B 3.
 He was promoted to lieutenant in 1942.
 He attended the higher course at the Royal Swedish Air Force Staff College from 1945 to 1947 when he was promoted to captain and was posted to the Organizational Department in the Air Staff the same year.
 Personne was promoted to major in 1951 and served as a teacher at the Royal Swedish Air Force Staff College from 1951 to 1955.
 In 1953 he was severely affected by that year's polio epidemic.
 Personne had been one of the 800 in Stockholm who were affected by the last epidemic but nevertheless managed to return as a pilot after just over a year of rehabilitation.

 In 1955, Personne attended the Swedish National Defence College and the year after he was promoted to lieutenant colonel.
 He then served in the Swedish National Defence College from 1956 to 1959 when he was promoted to colonel and appointed commander of the Södermanland Wing (F 11) in Nyköping.
 Two years later, Personne was appointed head of Section 2 in the Air Staff and Vice Chief of the Air Staff and in 1966 he became commander of the 4th Air Group (Fjärde flygeskadern, E 4).
 The unit was disbanded the same year and Personne was appointed chief of staff in the Upper Norrland Military District with the rank of major general.
 He served in this position for 6 years before being promoted to lieutenant general and appointed military commander of the Upper Norrland Military District in 1972.
 He then served as military commander of the Western Military District in Skövde from 1976 until he left active service in 1980.
 In total, during his time in the Swedish Air Force, Personne flew 33 types of aircraft, versions not counted.
 He also flew three types of helicopters and gliders.

 Later life

 After his retirement from the military, Personne worked for Nyge Aero in Nyköping from 1981 to 1988, to build the target towing for the Swedish Armed Forces.
 He was one of the initiators of creating F11's aviation museum in Nyköping.
 Personne was also chairman of the Swedish Aviation Historical Society (Svensk flyghistorisk förening, SFF) for four years and was one of the initiators of the formation of Nyköping's Aviation History Association (NFF) and was the association's first chairman.

 Personal life

 In 1943, he married Karin Tengstrand (1920–2018).
 They had two children: Anders (born 1945) and Bo (born 1949).

 Personne was a member of the Rotary International.

 Death

-Personne died on 26 August 2013 in Nyköping Saint Nicholas Parish (Nyköpings Sankt Nicolai församling) in Nyköping, Södermanland County.
+Personne died on 26 August 2013 in Nyköping Saint Nicholas Parish in Nyköping, Södermanland County.
 He was interred at Galärvarvskyrkogården in Stockholm on 13 November 2013.